dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 against american interests.
 We do not seek to punish or villify those who only wanted to support the poor and struggling, but those who would sacrifice the economy for a deceptive gambit to gain power.

+> "We should consider every day lost on which we have not danced at
+> least once.
+And we should call every truth false which was not
+> accompanied by at least one laugh." - Nietzsche

 So make the right information contagious: the information that guarentees that humanity will work together.
 More than anything, these